gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

 Terraform will begin to create the GCP resources.
 This process can take up to XX minutes.

-## Install GitLab
+## Installing GitLab

-We install GitLab via a Helm chart which is the official and recommended way.
+We install GitLab by following the recommended way using a Helm chart.
 The chart contains all of the required components to run GitLab and can easily scale to large deployments.

 More information about the chart is explain on the GitLab cloud native Helm chart page.
 [GitLab cloud native Helm Chart | GitLab](https://docs.gitlab.com/charts/)

-_Note:_ Some GitLab features are currently not available when using the Helm chart:
+**Note:** Some GitLab features are currently not available when using the Helm chart:

 - GitLab Pages
 - GitLab Geo